- Center for Robert Penn Warren Studies

 It is easy to indicate your interest in becoming an intern--or to apply for a specific departmental placement.
 Just complete a copy of the Internship Application Form and return it to Dr. Jones, following the instructions on the form.

-For full consideration for internships within the English Department, applications are due to Dr. Jones by the following dates:
+For full consideration for internships within the English Department, applications are generally due to Dr. Jones by the following dates:

 - Spring placement: October 31